 The next selection was the pensive and sumptuous Andante cantabile from Tchaikovsky’s String Quartet No. 1.
 In D major, Op.
 11. The string quartet gently unfolded the work, untrammeled by time and space.
 Its rich sounds painted a scene

 of a mellow smiling charm of an idyllic countryside.
-Whenever I hear Tchaikovsky, I am reminded of his kind patron Countess Nadezhda von Meck who supported him financially so he could pursue his composition full time.
+Whenever I hear Tchaikovsky, I am reminded of his kind patron, Countess Nadezhda von Meck, who supported him financially so he could pursue his composition full-time.

 The quartet next tackled the Allegro and Andante con moto from Schubert’s String Quartet No. 14 in D Minor, D.810 (1824).
 Its nom de plume “Death and the Maiden” refers to its eponymous song of 1817.
 In the quartet, our lyric poet of music imbues echoes from his song throughout the work with its foreshadowing of death, melancholy, terror, pain, and resignation.
 The quartet met the challenges of this expansive work with its portentous themes and commensurate Sturm und Drang with aplomb and bravura.

 Tchaikovsky returned to the stage with IV.
 Scene from the Swan Lake Suite, Op.
 20a.
-This marvelous work is about the Rhenish Prince Siegfried wooing and winning Odette the Swan Queen.
+This marvelous work concerns the Rhenish Prince Siegfried wooing and winning Odette the Swan Queen.
 Marvelous violin and cello solos for David Qi and David Calhoun abound in the work with its hauntingly wistful themes.

 After a challenging, colorful selection of works, the quartet traveled metaphorically to Vienna to perform Johann Strauss II’s Roses From the South, Op.
 388. This was a delightful way to complete an apposite, well-proportioned summer concert.
 Bravo!